 A business that employs people needs to do the same.
 Otherwise, it goes broke and people lose their jobs.

 I have been a critic of some of the ways the pharmaceutical industry conducts itself.
-Disease mongering, that classified normal human emotion or physiology as a disease needing treatment, is a great way to sell more product.
+Disease mongering that classifies normal human emotion or physiology as a disease needing treatment is a great way to sell more product.